apache/james-project/src/adr/0050-jmap-web-push.md

 for web push messages and is integrated to JMAP web push mechanisms.
 This SHOULD be implemented. `google/tink` library provides utilities to easily do this.

-Our testing strategy will rely on a [mock HTTP server](https://www.mock-server.com/) mimicking the behaviour of a push gateway.
+Our testing strategy will rely on a [mock HTTP server](https://www.mock-server.com/) mimicking the behavior of a push gateway.

 The push gateway can support rate limiting and might reject some of the messages pushed to it (HTTP `429` too many